-Our ultimate research goals are to:
+Our research goals are to:

 Our team is working at scales ranging from molecules to ecosystems.
-We employ satellites, airborne platforms, autonomous vehicles in the water, deep-sea moorings, in situ cameras, towed optical systems, ROVs, underwater gliders and state-of-the-art in situ instruments developed by our team to attain a holistic and unprecedented understanding of the linkages between hydrocarbon fluxes, processing, fate, and impact in the Gulf environment.
+We employ satellites, airborne platforms, autonomous vehicles in the water, deep-sea moorings, in situ cameras, towed optical systems, ROVs, underwater gliders and state-of-the-art in situ instruments developed by our team to attain a holistic and unprecedented understanding of the linkages between hydrocarbon changes, processing, fate, and impact in the Gulf environment.
 To learn more about the technology used by our team, visit our tools & technology section.